s0rg/crawley/README.md

 - directory-only scan mode (aka `fast-scan`)
 - user-defined cookies, in curl-compatible format (i.e. `-cookie "ONE=1; TWO=2" -cookie "ITS=ME" -cookie @cookie-file`)
 - user-defined headers, same as curl: `-header "ONE: 1" -header "TWO: 2" -header @headers-file`
+- tag filter - allow to specify tags to crawl for (single: `-tag a -tag form`, multiple: `-tag a,form`, or mixed)

 # installation